 Rosalie brings many years of experience in management, creativity and therapeutic work with children to her current role.
 Prior to joining Secret Garden Montessori, she worked as Director of an Expressive Therapy Department at a Behavioral Health Campus in Pennsylvania.
 Her deep interest in the practice of leadership and experience as an art therapist informs her daily presence and engagement with the entire school community.
 Rosalie facilitates professional development initiatives for the team, focusing on personal growth and team building and is excited to bring the practice of mindfulness to the school community through ongoing parent perspective meetings.

 Rosalie received a Master’s in Art Therapy from New York University, NY and holds a Board Certification credential through the Art Therapy Credentials Board (ATCB).
-Rosalie earned an RYS-500 level yoga teacher training in 2012 and continues to practice yoga and its principles on a daily basis.
+Rosalie earned an RYS-500 level yoga teacher training in 2012 and continues to practice yoga and its principles for ease and peace of mind.

 Lead Primary Guide